spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `completedOrdersList`
 Returns Orders placed by the User.
 Only completed ones.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront#operation/Completed%20Orders)

 __parameters schema:__